14+ Free Business Proposal Templates with Cover Pages

 Purpose of a business proposal

 Mainly, it aims to convince your buyer to accept what you offer and ultimately increase the sales pitch.
 It is important to note that in maintaining and generating relations with customers, the business proposal you send to an organization should be excellent.
-One has to work very closely to continue good customer service skills and keeps it as a top priority at all times.
-To reach other businesses, this document uses channels like direct mail and other electronic media is used.
+One has to work very closely to continue good customer service skills and keep it as a top priority at all times.
+To reach other businesses, this document uses channels like direct mail and other electronic media.

 Download Business Proposal Templates in MS Word Format